ralemany/napptilus/README.md

 lint - Run linter to check good practices and discover potential issues test - Run Jest tests preview - Run the app in preview mode

+# Aditional info related the assesment
+POST REQUEST
+I couldn't retrieve the correct data from the POST request when I add new cart item.
+I tried with axios and fetch but always returns {content: 1}.
+Doing with POSTMAN and curl it return the correct data, but may be I missing any header in the request (I tried all except HOST header because I don't know how to do it).